tareqmahmudir62/SQL_Exercises/README.md

 ## <b> Overview </b> ##
-These questions were solve using the Parch & Posey database for my queries.
-Parch & Posey (not a real company) is a paper company and the database includes sales data for their papery.
+These questions were solved using the Parch & Posey database for my queries.
+Parch & Posey (not a real company) is a paper company and the database includes sales data for their paper.
 I have used their sales data, I was able to put my SQL skills to work with data I would find in the real world.

 ## <b> Entity Relationship Diagrams </b> ##